Welcome to Discogs!

 These cookies are required to utilize site features such as buying, selling, contributing and collecting.

-The cookie related information is not used to identify you personally.
+The cookie related information is used to analyze Your activity on the site and assist with site security.
 These cookies are not used for any purpose other than those described herein.

 How to control cookies

-Here are some relevant cookie information and opt-out options.
-You can use these resources or other plugins to opt out of cookies through your browser:
+Here are some relevant cookie information and opt out options for sites in general.
+You can use these resources or other plugins to opt out of cookies through Your browser:

 Collection of Personal Information

-- When You register to use the Services, Discogs collects certain Personal Information, Your username and e-mail address.
+- When You register to use the Services, Discogs collects: Your username, email address, geolocation and IP address.

-- When You purchase items using the Services, Discogs collects certain additional Personal Information, Your address.
+- When You purchase items using the Services, Discogs collects certain additional Personal Information: Your address.
 Discogs does not collect or store any purchaser payment information, such as credit card information.
 Such information is provided directly to the seller by the purchaser with no interaction by or through Discogs.
+Depending on Your payment option selection, certain third parties may have access to such information (i.e., PayPal, Inc. or Adyen B.V.)

 - We keep Your Personal Information as long as necessary to provide the Services to You and as required by applicable laws and regulations.

-- If you decline to provide Discogs with any Personal Information as described above, certain features of the Services will be unavailable to You.
+- If You decline to provide Discogs with any Personal Information as described above, certain features of the Services will be unavailable to You, such as selling or buying through the Marketplace.

 Information We Store When You Access the Services

-- Except as otherwise provided by this Policy, or when deleted or destroyed at your request, we typically maintain data and communications for a period of two years as is common in the industry.
+- We retain Your Personal Information only as long as needed to provide You the Services.
+Except as otherwise provided by this Policy, or when deleted or destroyed at Your request, We typically maintain data and communications for a period of two years as is common in the industry.
+We may keep the minimal necessary data on You after You have deactivated Your account for the period of time needed for Us to pursue legitimate business interests, conduct audits, comply with (and demonstrate compliance with) legal obligations, resolve disputes and enforce Our agreements.

 - Personalize the Services for You and to communicate with You.

-- Send You emails from Discogs.com and its sister websites (including, but not limited to, Gearogs.com, Filmogs.com, Bookogs.com, Comicogs.com, Vinylhub.com) which may include newsletters, relationship and transactional messages, and marketing promotions.
-These emails may be opted out of in Your notification preferences or from within the email messages themselves.
+- Send You emails from Discogs.com and its affiliated websites (including, but not limited to, Gearogs.com, Filmo.gs, Bookogs.com, Comicogs.com, Posterogs.com, and Vinylhub.com) which may include newsletters, relationship and transactional messages, and marketing promotions.
+If You have previously consented to receive newsletters or other commercial emails, then You may opt out in Your notification preferences or from within the email messages themselves.

 - We may share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of Our terms of service, or as otherwise required by law enforcement or national security requirements.
 We may also disclose information when requested to comply with a court order, investigation, or governmental request.